 MySQL AVG is one of the Aggregate Functions, which is useful to calculate the average of total rows (or records) selected by the SELECT Statement.
 For example, If you want to find the Average Sales in your Area or find the Average Cost of laptops present in your Store, then you can use this one.

 SELECT AVG([Column_Name]) FROM [Source]

 For finding the Average with an example, we are going to use the below-shown data

 The Avg function in MySQL returns the average of total records present in the specified column.
 For example, The following query calculates the average of the total number of records present in the Yearly_Income column from the customerdetails table.

 SELECT AVG(Yearly_Income) AS `Average Income` FROM customerdetails;

 MySQL AVG Function Group By Example

-In general, we use it to check for Average product price belonging to a particular color or category, etc. In this situation, we can use Group By Clause to group the products by color or category.
+In general, we use it to check for Average product prices belonging to a particular color or category, etc. In this situation, we can use Group By Clause to group the products by color or category.
 Next, we use the Average Function to find the average of each group.
 Let us see the Aggregate Function Example.

 USE company; SELECT Education, AVG(Yearly_Income) FROM customerdetails GROUP BY Education;

 The above query group the Customers by their education.
 And then finds the average income of each group (education qualification)

 USE company; SELECT Education, AVG(DISTINCT Yearly_Income) FROM customerdetails GROUP BY Education;

 The above query finds a Unique number of records (by removing duplicates) present in the Yearly_Income column, then calculates their average.